 early 20th century.

-Nihon no hanga seeks cooperation with other institutions to further the cause of a proper understanding and appreciation of 20th century Japanese graphic art.
-As of December 2023 the physical location of Nihon no hanga is permanently closed.
+Nihon no hanga has always sought cooperation with other institutions to further the cause of a proper understanding and appreciation of 20th century Japanese graphic art.
 The online presence of Nihon no hanga will remain, with the aim to continue projects surrounding the dissemination of 20th century Japanese prints.
+The legacy of Elise Wessels and Nihon no hanga is preserved by the former curator of the collection: Maureen de Vries.

 The activities of Nihon no hanga come under the Für Elise Foundation, an ANBI Stichting (Public Benefit Organisation), registered in the Netherlands.